jakekara/jakekara.github.io-old/_posts/2016-10-14-ocaml-algebraic-data-types.markdown

   | Diamonds | Clubs | Hearts | Spades
 {% endhighlight %}

-... nd then defined a card as a suit, face tuple:
+... and then defined a card as a suit, face tuple:

 {% highlight ocaml %}
 (* Type for cards *)